YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 TODO
 * <todo: consider, hello world project>
-* <todo: consider, test USB device disconnection issue with RPi OS and RPi Pico, does RPi OS endlessly increment USB device number as Ubuntu does? >
+* <todo: consider, test USB device disconnection issue with RPi OS and RPi Pico, does RPi OS endlessly increment USB device number as Ubuntu does?
+RPi OS on RPi Zero SBC, >
 * <todo: consider, use as platform for Bosch Particlate Sensor for C code application sensor particulate value readings, >
 * <todo: consider, ascii art, RPi Zero , GPIO pinout diagram and table with pin descriptors, for inclusion in code file comment headers for circuit diagrams, >
 * <todo: consider, list prerequisits for headless RPi Zero access of various sorts, setup before powering on, ssh file, WiFi wpa_supplicant.conf, Ethernet USB On-The-Go, Bluetooth, other, and so on, >